PredatH0r/ChanSort/readme.md

 About ChanSort
 --------------
-ChanSort is a Windows application that allows you to reorder your TV's channel list.
+ChanSort is a PC application that allows you to reorder your TV's channel list.
 Most modern TVs can transfer channel lists via USB stick, which you can plug into your PC.
 ChanSort supports various file formats from Samsung, LG, Panasonic, Sony, Philips, Hisense, Toshiba, Grundig, Sharp, Dyon, Blaupunkt, SatcoDX (used by ITT, Medion, Nabo, ok., PEAQ, Schaub-Lorenz, Silva-Schneider, Telefunken),